michael2012z/BitBible/markdown/KJV/files/Ps.md

 22. For all his judgments were before me, and I did not put away his statutes from me.

-23. I was also upright before him, and I kept myself from mine iniquity.before: Heb. with
+23. I was also upright before him, and I kept myself from mine iniquity.

-24. Therefore hath the Lord recompensed me according to my righteousness, according to the cleanness of my hands in his eyesight.in…: Heb. before his eyes
+24. Therefore hath the Lord recompensed me according to my righteousness, according to the cleanness of my hands in his eyesight.

 25. With the merciful thou wilt shew thyself merciful; with an upright man thou wilt shew thyself upright;

-26. With the pure thou wilt shew thyself pure; and with the froward thou wilt shew thyself froward.shew thyself froward: or, wrestle
+26. With the pure thou wilt shew thyself pure; and with the froward thou wilt shew thyself froward.

 27. For thou wilt save the afflicted people; but wilt bring down high looks.

-28. For thou wilt light my candle: the Lord my God will enlighten my darkness.candle: or, lamp
+28. For thou wilt light my candle: the Lord my God will enlighten my darkness.

-29. For by thee I have run through a troop; and by my God have I leaped over a wall.run…: or, broken
+29. For by thee I have run through a troop; and by my God have I leaped over a wall.

-30. As for God, his way is perfect: the word of the Lord is tried: he is a buckler to all those that trust in him.tried: or, refined
+30. As for God, his way is perfect: the word of the Lord is tried: he is a buckler to all those that trust in him.

 31. For who is God save the Lord? or who is a rock save our God?